Synthace-archive/antha-releases/README.md

 ### Installation

+0. Depending on the devices you want to connect you may have to also install more software in addition to clientdevice.
+See [supplemental software](#supplemental-software) for details based on your desired device(s).

 1. Download the latest version of clientdevice from the [releases tab](https://github.com/Synthace/antha-releases/releases).

 2. Unpack the file on a computer attached to your lab devices.